yisar/asta/README.md

 Hooks API has mental burden and unsolvable defects, this library can solve the following problems:

-1. Heavy state and repeate updates
+1. Heavy state and repeated initialization.

 In hooks API, Hooks will be initialized repeatedly.
 If there is a complex state, rendering will be blocked.